-Criteria used to select the recipient include the candidate’s demonstrated international excellence in the use of dialogue; the importance of his or her work to global and/or local communities in addressing complex and profound public issues; and the programming opportunities that exist for the recipient’s residency.
-Recent Blaney awards have collectively generated over 7,000 participant hours of in-person community programming and have attracted significant national and international media attention.
+Criteria used to select the recipient include the candidate’s demonstrated international excellence in the use of dialogue; the importance of his or her work in addressing complex and profound public issues; and related programming opportunities.
+Recent Blaney Awards have collectively generated over 7,000 participant hours of in-person programming and have attracted significant media attention.

 The award is supported by an endowment fund established in September 2000 by friends and colleagues to honour Jack P. Blaney, SFU President Emeritus.
 Dr. Blaney saw the need for a dedicated facility to promote and support dialogue for citizens with diverse views to find a path to positive action.

 Past Recipients and Award Programs

 The 2014 Jack P. Blaney Award for Dialogue recognized Chief Robert Joseph for his tireless work to renew relationships among Canada’s Aboriginal and non-Aboriginal peoples.
 Chief Joseph is a Hereditary Chief of the Gwawaenuk First Nation, Ambassador for Reconciliation Canada, and Special Advisor to Canada’s Truth and Reconciliation Commission, among other distinctions. read more